ziadtarekfa/udagram-hosting-aws/README.md

-# Hosting a Full-Stack Application
+# Hosting a Full-Stack Application using AWS

 In this project a newly developed Full-Stack application was built for a retailer and deployed it to a cloud service provider so that it is available to customers.
 I used the aws console to start and configure the services the application needs such as a database to store product information and a web server allowing the site to be discovered by potential customers.